breeding age

 You must ensure the parents are of sound health and mind to have the best chance at success for sound and healthy puppies.

-People want purebreds to ensure they have a Pyr because they want a stable dog working with their livestock.
+People want ensure they have a Pyr because they want a stable dog working with their livestock.
 So many people are breeding what they claim are Pyrs, but very evidently are not.
 They are either Akbash mixes, Kuvasz and/or Pyr mixes.

 Click here to add your own comments